FEEDING BABIES AND JUVENILES

 • Third coat of larger and stronger spines start to emerge

-Feed 3-5mls of milk every 3-4 hours
+Feed 3-5mls of formula every 3-4 hours

 Three weeks old